Deltares/hydromt/docs/getting_started/installation.rst

     $ conda create -n hydromt -c conda-forge hydromt

 Then, activate the environment (as stated by conda create) to start making use of HydroMT.
-To test whether the instalation was sccessful you can run :code:`hydromt --model` and the output should look approximately like the one below:
+To test whether the installation was successful you can run :code:`hydromt --models` and the output should look approximately like the one below:

 .. code-block:: console

-    $ hyromt --model
+    $ hydromt --models

     model plugins:
     generic models (hydromt 0.7.2.dev0):